Second and Fourth Thursdays • 8:00pm

 ETHER TALE RADIO THEATRE

-July, 2014 • Scott begins a weekly, hour-long radio show for WsRadio.com
+Scott hosts an hour-long radio show on WsRadio.com

 The show is radio drama oriented, with other surprises!